MFreakNL/moodle-block_mycoursesltc/README.md

 ## Moodle block for listing user their active courses

-In brief, the MFreak block `block_mycourses` gives the user an overview of their active courses.
+In brief, the MFreak block `block_mycoursesltc` gives the user an overview of their active courses.

 ![MFreak.nl](https://MFreak.nl/logo_small.png)